OverlookHorizon/OLHZN_Track/README.md

 The OLHZN_Track code is provided as is with no guarantees of performance or operation.

-If you decide to use this code under a balloon it’s your responsibility to ensure you comply with the local legislation and laws regarding meteorological balloon launching and radio transmission in the air.
+If you decide to use this code under a balloon it is your responsibility to ensure you comply with the local legislation and laws regarding unmanned free meteorological balloon launching and airborne radio transmission.

 The Radiometrix HX-1 144.390 MHz is NOT license exempt in the United States of America and does need an amateur radio license issued by the FCC.

 Use of APRS requires an amateur radio  license in all countries and a number of countries don’t permit the airborne use of APRS under any circumstances.

 It is YOUR responsibility to ensure your hardware and code is used safely and legally.

 ## Further Reading on High Altitude Weather Balloon Safety